 Once that’s done, sit back and let the professional do the work.
 Your final look should leave you feeling like the king of rock ’n’ roll—bedazzled suit, optional.
 When it comes to at-home styling, use a hair gel like Redken Brew’s Holding Gel to create a defined style with medium control.

 All fade haircuts are a little different because there’s so much room for your stylist to play around with the sides.
 With a high fade pompadour, your long pompadour will quickly transform into nearly buzzed edges.
 Choose a high fade pompadour hairstyle if you’re looking for a look that’s a little more clean-cut.

-If you’re the kind of person who endlessly tracks the edgy cuts worn by professional athletes and musicians, then the skin fade may be the pompadour look for you.
-This take on the cut is an even more dramatic version of the high fade.
-Instead of barely-there buzzed strands, however, your barber will trim all the way down to the scalp.
+The skin fade cut (also called a “bald fade”) is an even more dramatic version of the high fade.
+Instead of barely-there buzzed strands, your barber will trim all the way down to the scalp.

 After you’ve decided on the kind of fade to get, you’ll have to make one other decision: pompadour length.
 The amount of hair you keep on top depends entirely on you (and how much you enjoy styling your hairdo).